 The Municipality of Wawa offers civil marriage ceremonies at the Wawa Municipal Offices, 40 Broadway Avenue, Wawa.
 Prior to 2004, only Judges and Justices-of-the-Peace were allowed to solemnize civil marriages.
 Ontario Regulation No. 285/04 made under the Marriage Act, amended the Act to permit the Clerk of a local municipality to solemnize marriages.
 Civil marriages are simple and dignified.
 The ceremony service lasts approximately 20 minutes.

-The fee for a civil marriage ceremony is $275.00 (2012 resident rate) or $300.00 (2012 non-resident rate), plus the marriage licence fee of $90.
+The fee for a civil marriage ceremony is $250.00 (2019 resident rate) weekdays or $300.00 (2019 non-resident rate) week-ends, plus the marriage licence fee of $100.
 Fees are payable by cash, debit or credit cards and these fees must be paid prior to the marriage ceremony.

 Ceremonies are by appointment only through the Clerk’s department.
 Every effort is made to accommodate marriage requests.